homan-uppu/writing/2-Essays/Winners take all.md

 date: May 2024
 ---

-The world is becoming more "hit driven".
+The world is becoming more hit driven.
 - 1% content creators capture most revenue.
 - 1% of startups create most value.
 - 1% hold most of the world's wealth.

 We can't reverse or slow down this shift without slowing down our progress as a species.
 And we wouldn't want to do that.

 The gap between the best and the next best will rise sharply.
-The gap between the 2nd best and the 3rd best will rise as well, but less than the best and 2nd.
+The gap between the 2nd best and the 3rd best will rise as well, but less.
 You will only see more equality in ability and outcomes as you tend towards the mediocre.

-Winners will take all, everywhere, in anything.
+Winners will take all.
 - The top creators will capture most value.
 - The top doctors will treat everyone.
-- The top Pizza chefs will make pizzas for the entire world.
+- The top Pizza cooks will make pizzas for the entire world.
 - The top city for startups will become the only one.
 - The top country will dictate global order and culture.